Leichhardt, Queensland: Education

 Leichhardt State School is a government primary (Prep-6) school for boys and girls at 72 Samford Road (27.6249°S 152.7369°E).
 In 2018, the school had an enrolment of 346 students with 26 teachers (23 full-time equivalent) and 29 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Leichhardt.
+The nearest government secondary schools are Bremer State High School in Ipswich CBD to the south-east and Ipswich State High School in Brassall to the north.